 Districts offer many educational programs which target a variety of audiences.
 Emphasis is on education programs based on the VA Standards of Learning.
 Resources include activities, games, models, videos, skits, and more.
 Many districts also have a variety of resources available to teachers and scout leaders.

-Contact information for the Soil and Water Conservation District serving each of the Girl Scout Commonwealth Councils counties can be found on the following pages
+Contact information for the Soil and Water Conservation District serving each county in Virginia can be found on pages 4 and 5.

 Soil and Water Conservation Districts

 Virginia Association of Soil and Water Conservation Districts